xxnuo/MTranServer/README_en.md

 >
 > - [Kiss Translator](https://github.com/fishjar/kiss-translator) - Scroll down in `Settings` page to find the custom interface `Custom`.
 Similarly, set `Maximum Concurrent Requests` and `Request Interval Time` to fully utilize server performance.
 I set `Maximum Concurrent Requests` to `100` and `Request Interval Time` to `1`.
 You can adjust based on your server configuration.
 >
+> **Important Note:** When translating a language pair for the first time, the server will automatically download the corresponding translation model (unless offline mode is enabled).
+This process may take some time depending on your network speed and model size.
+After the model is downloaded, the engine startup also requires a few seconds.
+Once ready, subsequent translation requests will enjoy millisecond-level response times.
+It's recommended to test a translation before actual use to allow the server to pre-download and load the models.
+>
 > Configure the plugin's custom interface address according to the table below.
-Note: The first request will be slower because it needs to load the model.
-Subsequent requests will be faster.

 | Name                                  | URL                                           | Plugin Setting                                                                   |
 | ------------------------------------- | --------------------------------------------- | -------------------------------------------------------------------------------- |